×

 What do people appreciate most about the culture in Romania?

 "Expats in Romania appreciate the country's rich cultural heritage, which includes a variety of traditional music, art, and architecture.
 They also enjoy the warm hospitality of the Romanian people, who are known for their friendliness and generosity.
 Additionally, expats appreciate the country's diverse cuisine, which features a variety of dishes from all over the world.
-Finally, expats enjoy the vibrant nightlife in Romania, which includes a variety of bars, clubs, and restaurants," remarked one member in Romania.
+Finally, expats enjoy the vibrant nightlife in Romania, which includes a variety of bars, clubs, and restaurants," remarked one foreigner who made the move to Romania.

 What do people find most challenging about the culture in Romania?